Ottignies railway station

 The station was opened in 1855 by the Grande Compagnie de Luxembourg, and from 1884, had a station building designed by the architect Charles Licot.
 This building was destroyed in 1996 and replaced by a new, modern and functional building inaugurated in 1999.
 In 2014, it was the second busiest station in Wallonia after Namur and before Liège-Guillemins, and the tenth-busiest in Belgium.

-Nowadays, Ottignies is an important station on the National Railway Company of Belgium (SNCB/NMBS) network.
+Ottignies is an important station on the National Railway Company of Belgium (SNCB/NMBS) network.
 It is served by InterCity (IC), suburban (S), local (L), rush hour (P) and touristic (ICT) trains.
-The station is a keilbahnhof: it lies along railway line 161 (Brussels to Namur) and at the ends of railway line 139 (Leuven to Ottignies) and railway line 140 (Ottignies to Marcinelle).
+The station is a keilbahnhof: it lies along railway line 161 (Brussels to Namur) and at the ends of railway lines 139 (Leuven to Ottignies) and 140 (Ottignies to Marcinelle).
 South of Ottignies, stroke line 161D goes to Louvain-la-Neuve.

 History

-The 1885 station
+The 1855 station

 The first station in Ottignies was opened on 14 June 1855 by the Grande Compagnie de Luxembourg, a few days after the opening of the section of track between La Hulpe and Gembloux of its railway from Brussels to Luxembourg.
 From August 1855, it became an important railway hub with the opening of the line from Charleroi to Leuven.